 For some reason they did not change the master file number even though the contents was change.
 An example of this is that both short Tell Me and long Tell Me on the second side of the first Stones album has the same number, 6272

 2 – This is the running number of the Master Lacquer made in the lathe machine from the Master Tape.
 The higher number, the later Master Lacquer is used.

 A – This is the letter identifying the engineer who created the Master Lacquer and supervised the whole process up to the stampers.
 I have been able to get a confirmation on the names behind all letters used by Decca.
-The confirmation is done by one of the men who actually did the job, Mr L aka George Bettyes.
+The confirmation was given to me by one of the men who actually did the job, Mr L aka George Bettyes.
 This information has then been copied on to numerous internet sites.

 A = Guy Fletcher